agent18/agent18.github.io/_posts/2020-05-04-career-update.markdown

-I could choose other options based on dearth of people But... there seems to be no indication of the sorts of people that are in dearth other than in Disentanglement Research and AI Policy and perhaps higher up positions in EAOs (owing to my article on TC).
+I could choose other options based on dearth of people But... there seems to be no indication of the sorts of people that are in dearth of.
+Unforuntately opinion posts are all I have.
 All three of which I don't think I can get into at Entry either because of not being in the US or lack of citizenship or not setup for such research etc...

 Not only the dearth, but I could also look at replaceability, and all the jobs I know of or where I have stats (confirmation bias) appears